top of page

 Why so many drop out (and you rarely hear this said)

-Your child was doing well at school.
-They're getting good grades in their first semester at university or technical college.
+Your child may have been doing well at school, getting good grades in their first semester at university or technical college.
 But:

-1. They have no friends.
-They eat lunch alone.
+1. They have no friends and eat lunch alone.

-2. They don't know the campus routine.
-They get lost.
+2. They don't know the campus routine and get lost.

 3. The lecturers don’t know they exist.